Pelion, or Pilio in Greek, is a mountainous peninsula in the shape of a hook, located near the town of Volos

 , one of the administrative units of Thessaly

 region which includes not only Pelion, but also a large area around Volos.
 Pelion is known as the Land of Centaurs because according to Greek mythology, it was home of Chiron the Centaur.
 The mythical Cave of Chiron is supposed to be 1 km away from Millies village.

 Pelion is a beautiful combination of mountain, sea and traditional villages with preserved old houses.
 There are 24 villages on the peninsula, with authentic architecture and stone buildings.
+Each village has the so called plateia (πλατεία) which means "square" - it is a small spot closed for cars, usually next to a church and with taverna(s) and cafe(s).
+There is no chance to miss it when the road passes by it, or in some cases you will see signboards leading to the plateia and the tavernas, especially in small villages where the square is away from the main road and sometimes accessible only on foot.
 Most of the houses are functioning as boutique hotels or guest houses and many of them have the word "Archontiko" in the name, which means "mansion".
 Some of the small seaside settlements are not considered villages as they are inhabited only in summer and have only hotels and tavernas.
 Foreign tourists were not acquainted with Pelion until recently, maybe because it is difficult to travel, because it is not an island, or because it was not much developed to attract mass tourists.
 Today however, you can meet people from all countries though not as much as on the islands.
 The most popular villages are Makrinitsa

 , Millies and Vizitsa

 The main road which connects the east and west side of the peninsula is away from the sea and has many curves and hairpin turns, that is why even small distances take more time than expected.
 The highest settlement of Pelion, Chania